oriadam/floating_thead/README.md

 # floating_thead
-Keep table head floating on screen while scrolling down the table.
+jQuery plugin to keep table header row on screen while scrolling down the table.

-Keywords: html jquery jqueryui javascript tables float thead sticky header
+A `position:sticky` alternative/fallback.
+jQueryUI is optional, will be used to get the scrollParent.

 Usage: